Saviteshku/Saviteshku/README.md

 - 👋 Hi, I’m Savi
 - 👀 I’m interested in Nutrigenetic, Nutrigenomics and Data analytics
-- 🌱 I’m currently learning Machine Learing and Deep Learning in prediction of diseases
+- 🌱 I’m currently working on Machine Learing and Deep Learning in prediction of diseases
 - 💞️ I’m looking to collaborate on development of deep learning techniques in food recognition.
 - 📫 How to reach me ...@saviteshku (Twitter)